-15.10 LAND DISPOSAL OF INDUSTRIAL WASTE
+15.10 LANDFILL DISPOSAL OF INDUSTRIAL WASTE

-Installations must comply with the following requirements for land disposal of industrial waste.
+Installations must comply with the following requirements for landfill disposal of industrial waste.124

-15.10.1 Land disposal of industrial waste must be at a site that is enclosed and marked as a site for disposal of industrial waste.
+15.10.1 Landfill disposal of industrial waste must be at a site that is enclosed and marked as a site for disposal of industrial waste.

-15.10.2 The following stable industrial waste items are acceptable for land disposal in a nonleachate type landfill unit provided visual evaluation demonstrates the waste is free of any other types of waste/contaminant prior to land disposal:
+15.10.2 The following stable industrial waste items are acceptable for landfill disposal in a non-leachate type landfill unit provided visual evaluation demonstrates the waste is free of any other types of waste/contaminant prior to land disposal:

-15.10.2.1 Plastic (non-lead containing, free of organic matter, free of the contaminants listed in JEGS Table16.7, and excluding mercury added products).
+15.10.2.1 Plastic (non-lead containing, free of organic matter, free of the contaminants listed in JEGS Table 16.8, and excluding mercury added products).